Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching staff

 - Teaching Arrangements

-- Two lectures and one tutorial each week.
-The lectures give an introduction to the main themes and issues of the course.
-The tutorials are for student-centred discussion and debate.
+Two lectures and one tutorial each week.
+The lectures give an introduction to the main themes and issues of the paper.
+The tutorials are for student-centred discussion, debate and group work.

-Highly recommended: Rod Hague, Martin Harrop, and John McCormick, Comparative Government and Politics: An Introduction, 10th edition, Palgrave Macmillan, 2016.
+Rod Hague, Martin Harrop, and John McCormick, Comparative Government and Politics: An Introduction, 11th edition, Palgrave Macmillan, 2019.

 - Graduate Attributes Emphasised

 - Global perspective, Communication, Critical thinking, Information literacy.

 - Learning Outcomes

 Students who successfully complete this paper will develop